Aloe Vera - Care Tips For Your Plant Friend

 - Thoroughly drench your aloe vera until the water drains into the saucer and empty the saucer after.

-- Aloe Vera is considered non-toxic.
+- Aloe Vera is toxic to pets.

 Your Aloe Vera will grow best with consistent, bright sunny light.
 Many people put their Aloe Vera in a window.
 This plant can tolerate less sunny areas and can live in artificial light.

 Water when the soil becomes dry, then thoroughly drench until the water drains into the saucer.
 Empty the saucer if the water level is high so not to drown the roots.
 The worst thing you can do to your Aloe Vera is to overwater it.

 Aloe Vera will appreciate you misting its leaves to help to keep the pests (damaging insects) from making themselves at home on the leaves.
 Aloe Vera can tolerate low humidity levels well.